paloureiro/cleaning_data_course_project/README.md

 merged_activity_dt[,activities := as.character(activities)] [activities == "5", activities := "standing"]
 merged_activity_dt[,activities := as.character(activities)] [activities == "6", activities := "laying"]
 ```
 All the tables are merged in a "tidy" dataset and grouped according to the subject and type of activity.
+The average of the values are given.
 In this way, a reader can identify in a glance to which subject/activity corresponds the accelerometer data.
 ```R
 tidy_data <- cbind(filtered_data_dt,merged_activity_dt,merged_subjects_dt)
 tidy_data$activities <- as.factor(tidy_data$activities)